 Flamin' Groovies is an American rock music band that started in San Francisco in 1965, led by Roy Loney and Cyril Jordan.
 After the Groovies released three albums, Loney left the band in 1971.
 He was replaced as co-leader by Chris Wilson, and the band's emphasis shifted more toward British Invasion power pop.

-The band signed to United Artists Records in 1972 releasing three more singles until 1976.
-The Groovies then signed to Sire Records and released three albums between 1976-79, Shake Some Action, Flamin' Groovies Now (both produced by Dave Edmunds at Rockfield) and Jumpin' in the Night.
-The album's title, also a single, "Shake Some Action" (also released as a single) became a power pop anthem and is revered by many, including Greil Marcus in his book, The History of Rock and Roll in Ten Songs.
-Chris Wilson left the band in 1981, and the band continued in various forms until breaking up in 1991.
+The band signed to United Artists Records in 1972, releasing just three more singles until 1976.
+The Groovies then signed to Sire Records and released three albums between 1976-79, Shake Some Action, Flamin' Groovies Now (both produced by Dave Edmunds at Rockfield Studios in Wales) and Jumpin' in the Night.
+The 1976 album's title track "Shake Some Action" (also released as a single) became a power pop anthem and is revered by many, including Greil Marcus in his book, The History of Rock and Roll in Ten Songs.
+Wilson left the band in 1981, and the band continued in various forms until breaking up in 1991.
 After a couple of limited reunions with different lineups, the 1970s nucleus of Jordan, Wilson, and Alexander reformed the group in 2013, and the band's first post-reunion album was released in 2017.
 Alexander left the reformed band in 2018, and 2019 saw the exit of Wilson and the return of Roy Loney.